 We give you the ultimate guide on cleaning your blinds and saving you time and money with clever hacks.

 Fill a bucket with warm water and a little washing up liquid.
 Using a microfiber cloth lightly dipped in the solution start wiping each blind.
 For real wood blinds use a small amount of plain water or furniture polish on a cloth.
 To finish off dry with a clean, dry cloth.

-For vinyl blinds that are not so dusty you can just run a dry rubber sponge over the slats picking up any loose dust particles.
-You can do this in-between cleanings.
+For vinyl blinds that are not so dusty, you can just run a dry rubber sponge over the slats picking up any loose dust particles.
+You can do this in-between cleaning.

 For vinyl blinds that are covered with dust or grease, especially in the kitchen, you can give them a bath.
 Fill the bathtub with warm water, add washing up liquid and then let the blinds soak in the solution for a few minutes.
 Then clean each slat with a sponge, rinse with water and hang to dry.

 PVC or aluminium venetian blinds can be a magnet for dust.
 Instead of using a microfibre cloth, why not try dusting venetian blinds with a clean cotton sock.

 Regularly hoover roman blinds using an upholstery attachment to keep them dust free.
 If you need to clean stains from roman blinds, check the care label first.
 You should be able to clean stains with a damp cloth and a small amount of fabric stain remover.
 Another option would be to take your roman blinds to the dry cleaners.